Skip to main content

 9 min read

-Sarah grew up on a cattle ranch in Montana and spent 12 years managing direct-to-consumer beef programs for family farms across the Midwest.
-She now helps connect families with local beef producers.
+Sarah grew up on a cattle ranch in central Texas and spent 12 years managing direct-to-consumer beef programs for family farms across the Southern Plains.
+She has personally helped over 500 families navigate their first bulk beef purchase.

 Safety vs. Quality